 With this option, reference data are saved.
-The name of the reference data file is "ref.dat", where represents the number of the slave channel for which the reference data has been saved (=0 represents the master channel).
+The name of the reference data file is "serialnr.ref".
 The reference data files will be saved in the experiment directory that has been picked by the option File-Load-Experiment or File-Start New-Experiment